-The Mayan Calendar is an ancient dating system, which consists of three interlacing calendars.
-The calendar was used in Central America, by Mesoamerican civilizations such as the Mayan civilization.
+The Mayan Calendar is an ancient dating system consisting of three separate calendars.
+Mesoamerican civilizations, such as the Mayan civilization, used the calendar in Central America.
 Some modern communities still use it to this day.

 Against popular belief, the Mayan calendar was not invented by the Mayans.
 Rather, the calendar is based on a system that had been in use since the 5th century BC, and the Mayans helped to develop it.
 Many civilizations such as the Olmec and the Aztecs were already using this system, before the Mayans.